moonshadow565/rman/README.md

 Usage: rbun-ls.exe [options] input

 Lists contents of one or more bundles.
-Output is in CSV format as follows:
-BundlID,ChunkID,SizeCompressed,SizeUncompressed

 Positional arguments:
 input        	Bundle file(s) or folder(s) to read from. [required]